-The school operates a specific strategy whereby staff make contact and attempt to visually interact with a child who is absent within a specific timeframe as follows:
+The school operates a specific strategy whereby staff make contact and attempt to visually interact with a child who is absent.

-Day 1 of absence: If no parent contact made - a home visit is required.
+If no parent contact is made on day one of absence, a home visit is required.

 For vulnerable pupils, a home visit may still be necessary even if parents have made contact with school.